SOCIAL SECURITY

 Affiliation to the CPAM (Primary Health Insurance Fund)

-The procedures vary depending on your personal and professional situation.
+The procedures vary depending on your personal and professionalstatus and on your country of origin.

 Access to care